-Treatment for osteomalacia involves providing enough vitamin D and calcium, both required to harden and strengthen (mineralize) bones, and treating underlying disorders that might cause the condition.
+Treatment for osteomalacia involves providing enough vitamin D and calcium, both required to harden and strengthen bones, and treating disorders that might cause the condition.

-When osteomalacia is in its early stages, you might not have any symptoms, although signs of osteomalacia may be apparent on an X-ray or other diagnostic tests.
+When osteomalacia is in its early stages, you might not have symptoms, although signs of osteomalacia might show on an X-ray or other diagnostic tests.
 As osteomalacia progresses, you might develop bone pain and muscle weakness.

 The dull, aching pain associated with osteomalacia most commonly affects the lower back, pelvis, hips, legs and ribs.
-The pain might be worse at night, or when you put pressure on the bones, and are rarely relieved completely by rest.
+The pain might be worse at night or when you put pressure on the bones.
+The pain is rarely relieved completely by rest.